SupahNickie/Ruby-Fundamentals/readme.md

 FizzBuzz v 2.0
 ==============

 hardcorefizzbuzz.rb solves both of those major issues.
 In it an easily managed list of divisors is used in a "check divisors" method used to iterate over a splat argument for the main method itself, allowing a check of any amount of numbers to check division against as well as an easy way to add in any divisors the user would want.
-While some small amount of coding is required to add in any divisors, even the most novice of programmers could extrapolate how to add in a divisor and its associated return key in the first two lines of the FizzBuzz code.
+While some small amount of coding is required to add in any divisors, even the most novice of programmers could extrapolate how to add in a divisor and its associated return key in the first line of the FizzBuzz code.